 1. Skip the pub crawl.

-For some people who are attempting sobriety (or just trying to imbibe less) it’s helpful to avoid certain social situations, especially the ones that tend to focus on drinking, like happy hours, pub crawls, wine tastings, etc. Choose other activities such as hanging out outdoors or going on an unconventional date.
-Don’t let FOMO get you down; if you’re worried about missing out, be sure to plan less drinking-centric group activities and ask friends to hang out before they hit the bar.
+For some people who are attempting sobriety (or just trying to imbibe less) it’s helpful to avoid certain social situations, especially the ones that tend to focus on drinking, like happy hours, pub crawls, wine tastings, etc. Choose other activities such as venturing outdoors or going on an unconventional date that doesn’t involve sitting at a bar.
+And don’t let FOMO get you down—plan alcohol-free group activities and ask friends to hang out before they hit the bar.

 2. Keep a record.

-Use an app to track what you’ve drunk in real time and also create a simple calendar that logs the details of your drinking — what you drank, how much, when and where, plus any consequences or other details.
+Use an app to track what you’ve drunk in real time or create a simple calendar that logs the details of your drinking—what you drank, how much, when and where, plus any consequences or other details.
 This can teach you more about your behaviors around drinking and help you change them.

 3. Focus on the benefits.